Metaxal/rwind/README.md

 ## The client

-The client is a console where you can evaluate expressions.
+The client is a console where you can evaluate Racket expressions and communicate with the window manager.
 It can be opened in a terminal with:
 ```shell
 racket -l rwind/client